sanketdhole/dhwani/README.md

 * Now use `npm link` to make **Dhwani** avaliable globally on your machine.

 #### Congratulations 👏 You can now use it!
+Type `dhwani` from you command line to know more!

 ### Excuse me!
 I like the project.
 Can I also contribute to Dhwani?
 Yes, Sure!
 Check out Issues to get started!